Halfway to I2K 2025

 How many people should I expect to show up?

-The distributed way this is run will make it hard for us to say this for sure, but last year’s I2K meeting attracted several hundred total attendees.
+The distributed way this is run will make it hard for us to say this for sure, but last year’s Virtual I2K meeting attracted several hundred total attendees.
 We will be asking attendees to indicate interest in particular tutorials ahead of time, but we will not be controlling who finally shows up on the actual day.

 For tutorial attendees

-How do I sign up to attend I2K 2023?
+How do I sign up to attend Halfway to I2K?

 What do I need to do to prepare?